davetemplin/async-parallel/README.md

 ```

 ## Additional Notes
-Setting Parallel.concurrency=1 causes all iterations to be performed in series to facilite debugging/troubleshooting.
+Setting Parallel.concurrency=1 causes all iterations to be performed in series to facilitate debugging/troubleshooting.